awsdocs/iam-user-guide/doc_source/id_users_create.md

 1. In the navigation pane, choose **Users** and then choose **Add user**\.

 1. Type the user name for the new user\.
 This is the sign\-in name for AWS\.
-If you want to add more than one user at the same time, choose **Add another user** for each additional user and type their user names\.
+If you want to add multiple users, choose **Add another user** for each additional user and type their user names\.
 You can add up to 10 users at one time\.
 **Note**
 The number and size of IAM resources in an AWS account are limited\.
 For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.
 User names can be a combination of up to 64 letters, digits, and these characters: plus \(\+\), equal \(=\), comma \(,\), period \(\.\), at sign \(@\), underscore \(\_\), and hyphen \(\-\)\.
 Names must be unique within an account\.
 They are not distinguished by case\.
 For example, you cannot create two users named *TESTUSER* and *testuser*\.